kmanasagithub/ML_Projects/Heart_Prediction/README.md

 ## 🧠 How It Works

-1. **Data Collection & Exploration** – Load and inspect a structured heart disease dataset (e.g., features like age, cholesterol, blood pressure, etc.). :contentReference[oaicite:3]{index=3}
+1. **Data Collection & Exploration** – Load and inspect a structured heart disease dataset (e.g., features like age, cholesterol, blood pressure, etc.)
 2. **Preprocessing** – Handle missing values, encode categorical fields, scale/normalize data.
 3. **Model Training** – Train one or more machine learning models (e.g., Logistic Regression).
 4. **Evaluation** – Use metrics such as accuracy, confusion matrix, and F1 score to evaluate performance.